highlight(s):

 descriptions:

-These vases are all designed after 6 types of the classical Japanese flower vases.
+These vases are all designed after six types of classical Japanese flower vases.

 KINEGATA: mallet